 Independent Study (I.S.) is a graduation requirement at The College of Wooster.
 Each student completes three semesters of research supervised and mentored by a Wooster faculty member.
-In the Geology Department this almost always includes field and laboratory work in the summer between the junior and senior years as well.
-My most recent I.S. students are introduced below, along with their projects.
+In the Earth Sciences Department this almost always includes field and/or laboratory work in the summer between the junior and senior years as well.
+My recent I.S. students are introduced below, along with their projects.

 Mae Kemsley (left) and Meredith Mann (right) did their Senior Independent Study research on the coast of Yorkshire in the summer of 2015.
 Mae worked with belemnites found in the Speeton Clay (Cretaceous), sorting out their paleoecology with carbon and oxygen isotopes.
 Meredith studied a Jurassic section at Filey Brigg, the tip of which they are standing on here.
 She collected rocks and fossils from the Passage Beds to see how the communities changed with sea level fluctuations.
 She also did a bit of isotope work.

 Sarah Bender spent a lot of time underwater for her Senior Independent Study research.
 She worked on a Keck Geology Consortium project in Belize doing lots of diving on spectacular coral reefs.
 Her title: “Grazer Dynamics on a Relict Acroporid Patch Reef System and Their Implications for the Carbonate Budget at Coral Gardens, Belize”.
 She also had an earlier research experience in The Bahamas.

 Coleman Fitch did his Senior Independent Study work in the beautiful Cincinnatian Group exposed around the tri-state area of Indian, Kentucky and Ohio.
 His title: “Macroborings and Their Relationship to Encrusting Bryozoans on Brachiopods and Bivalves from the Upper Ordovician of the Cincinnatian Group“.